youssafB/MLproject-Student-Score-Prediction/README.md

 # Students Performance in Exams Prediction
 This project is designed to predict students' exam performance enabling targeted interventions.
-It is an end-to-end machine learning project with modular coding , encompassing data exploration, preprocessing, model building, the creation of a Flask web application, and finally, deploying the model.
+It is an end-to-end machine learning project with modular coding , encompassing
+- data exploration
+- preprocessing
+-  model building
+-   creation of a Flask web application,
+-   and finally, deploying the model.

 # Screenshot of UI
 ![HomepageUI](./Screenshots/HomepageUI.jpg)